JanHerca/urantiapedia/output/wikijs/en/article/Claire_Mylanus/La_Priere_de_Consentement.md

 “_Be still and know that I am God_” [Psalm 46:10](/en/Bible/Psalms/46#v10)

 “_Jesus taught his disciples that after they had made their prayer to the Father, they should remain for some time in a state of silent receptivity to give the inner spirit the best chance of speaking to the attentive soul.
-It is when the human mind is in an attitude of sincere adoration that the spirit of the Father speaks best to men_.”
-[UB 146:2.17](/en/The_Urantia_Book/146#p2_17)
+It is when the human mind is in an attitude of sincere adoration that the spirit of the Father speaks best to men_.” <a id="a47_341"></a>[UB 146:2.17](/en/The_Urantia_Book/146#p2_17)

 The first day was devoted to the discovery of the Prayer of Consent and the explanation of its practice by Gard Jameson.